-- Role-play: Students are required to react in accordance with the identity or the role marked on the card, developing the character with improvised dialogue in either an everyday situation or a clearly defined setting.
+- Role-play: Students are required to react following the identity or the role marked on the card.
+Then develop the character with improvised dialogue in either an everyday situation or a clearly defined setting.

-- Matching pairs: This is where words, pictures, lines of dialogue, etc. are divided into more than two parts and then shuffled.
+- Matching pairs: Divide words, pictures, lines of dialogue, etc, into more than two parts and then shuffle.
 One part is given to each of the students who must then find his/her partner.

 - Jigsaw: It is similar to Matching Pairs.
-It is divided into more than two parts and the students have to work to match them together.
+Divide words, pictures, and lines of dialog into more than two parts.
+The students have to work to match them together.

-- Logical sequences: This technique is similar to Jigsaw, but it is used for materials such as strip cartoons, song lyrics or proverbs of which the components can be reconstructed in the correct and logical order.
+- Logical sequences: This technique is similar to Jigsaw, but for materials such as strip cartoons, song lyrics, or proverbs.
+The components can be reconstructed in the correct and logical order.

-- Board games: The teacher thinks of a situation, which involves some sequence of events, and asks students to think of a number of favorable and unfavorable events that might occur as the players proceed.
+- Board games: The teacher thinks of a situation, which involves some sequence of events.
+Then asks students to think of several favorable and unfavorable events that might occur as the players proceed.

-- Discussion: Activities can be used as a springboard for discussion or questionnaires.
+- Discussion: Activities can be a springboard for discussion or questionnaires.

-Nonetheless, Wright, Betteridge, and Buckby (2006) divide games into eight sections according to each family type.
-The family name is often a verb summarizing the most important way, which engages learners in the game.
+Wright, Betteridge, and Buckby (2006) divide games into eight sections according to each family type.
+The family name is often a verb summarizing the essential way, which engages learners in the game.
 The authors state that games can take one of the following forms: